blaz040/Hiking_app_NiclaSenseMe_Android/README.md

 # Hiking App with Nicla Sense Me, Android studio
-This is a repository of Android studio side of Hikking app
+This is a repository of Android side of Hikking app

 ## Android Studio, installation
 Downaload and then in ``Android Studio``: ``New``->``import Project``->``Select the downloaded file``.